 If a student fails to meet either the qualitative or quantitative measure of completion (or both), the student will be placed on Financial Aid Suspension.
-Once notified of Financial Aid Suspension, the student has the option to appeal the suspension.
-If the appeal is approved, the student's place on Financial Aid Probation for one payment period/term.
+The student has the option to appeal the suspension.
+If the appeal is approved, the student's financial aid will be reinstated for the academic year.